tiny-pilot/tinypilot/CONTRIBUTING.md

 1. On your device, execute the `install-bundle` script with the download URL of the bundle artifact as input argument.
    - As an alternative, you can also upload the bundle directly, and use the file path as input argument.

-Before eventually merging your feature branch, remember to revert the `bundle_build_branch` parameter to the original value (i.e., `master`).

 ## Other dev workflows

 ### Scripting often-used procedures